-Loans To Get Cheaper As RBI Reduces Repo Rate To 6.25%
+Loans To Get Cheaper As RBI Reduces Repo Rate To 6%

 In August last year, the RBI had hiked key interest rate by 25 basis points.
 With that, repo rate had gone up to 6.50 per cent.
 That was also the second time in a row that the Central bank decided to increase repo rate.
 For the first time in four-and-half-years, the RBI on June 6 raised repo rate by 25 basis points (bps) to 6.25 per cent on inflation concerns.

 The previous hikes by the Central bank had resulted in several banks increasing interest rates, making the cost of availing of home loans costlier for homebuyers.
 Several public and private lenders, including State Bank of India and ICICI Bank, hiked their marginal cost of funds-based lending rates (MCLR).

-The MPC will hold its next meeting on April 2-4.
+The MPC will hold its next meeting on June 3-6.